godotengine/godot-docs/tutorials/scripting/idle_and_physics_processing.rst

 ===========================

 Games run in a loop.
 Each frame, you need to update the state of your game world before drawing it on screen.
-Godot provides two virtual methods on the Node class to do so: :ref:`Node._process() <class_Node_method__process>` and :ref:`Node._physics_process() <class_Node_method__physics_process>`.
+Godot provides two virtual methods in the Node class to do so: :ref:`Node._process() <class_Node_method__process>` and :ref:`Node._physics_process() <class_Node_method__physics_process>`.
 If you define either or both in a script, the engine will call them automatically.